Irandam Kuththu: Production

 Director Santhosh P. Jayakumar announced plans to make a sequel to his earlier Iruttu Araiyil Murattu Kuththu (2018) in October 2019, after his other project, Pulanaivu featuring Arvind Swami, had an extended production break.
 Santhosh opted to star in the film himself, after other actors expressed their reluctance to be a part of the project owing to its adult theme and the flak faced by the previous film's lead actor Gautham Karthik post-release.
 Daniel Annie Pope was signed to play a pivotal role, while three new actress, Akriti Singh and Meenal joined the film's shoot in December 2019.
 The film was shot in late 2019 and early 2020 in locations across Huinan County in China, Bangkok and Chennai.
 The title of the film was confirmed to be Irandam Kuththu in September 2020.

 Music

-Soundtrack was composed by S. N. Prasad while score was done by Dharan Kumar.
+The soundtrack was composed by S. N. Prasad, while the score was done by Dharan Kumar.